-• A hollow axle with a shaft ("skewer") running through it which has an adjustable tension nut on one end and an over-center cam on the other (cam action system,
+• A hollow axle with a shaft ("skewer") running through it which has an adjustable tension nut on one end and an over-center cam on the other (cam action system, fiq.8 a & b)

-• A hollow axle with a shaft ("skewer") running through it which has a nut on one end and a fitting for a hex key, lock lever or other tightening device on the other (through bolt, fig. 9)

-Hex nuts or hex key bolts which are threaded on to or into the hub axle (bolt-on wheel, fig. 10)
+- A hollow axle with a shaft ("skewer") running through it which has a nut on one end and a fitting for a hex key, lock lever or other tightening device on the other (through bolt, fig. 9) - Hex nuts or hex key bolts which are threaded on to or into the hub axle (bolt-on wheel, fig. 10)

-Your bicycle may be equipped with a different securing method for the front wheel than for the rear wheel.
+- \neg | Your bicycle may be equipped with a different securing - ✓ method for the front wheel than for the rear wheel. - Discuss the wheel securing method for your bicycle with your dealer.